hweex/text2password/README.md

 text2password
 =============

-*A small tool used to convert a paragraph of text into a certain pattern of password in order to facilitate momory.*
+*A small tool used to convert a paragraph of text into a certain pattern of password in order to facilitate memory.*

 Build
 ----